mahfuz1715/SmartParkingSystem/README.md

 10. Alternative Class with Different Inteface:

 We also think we don't have this type of code smells in our project.

+Lab Task 3: Design Pattern (Commit no-3)

+Singleton Pattern: We applied Singleton creational design pattern in DBConnection.java file.
+Because A database
+connection is a shared resource.
+Creating multiple instances of a connection manager is wasteful and can lead to resource leaks.
+The Singleton Pattern ensures that only one instance of the DBConnection exists throughout the application's lifecycle, providing a single global point of access.

+Observer Pattern: We applied Observer pattern in ParkingDashboard.java file.
+Explanation: Why Observer?
+The Observer Pattern defines a one-to-many dependency between objects so that when one object (the Subject) changes state, all its dependents (the Observers) are notified and updated automatically.
+In our ParkingDashboard file, the relationship between the refreshButton and its ActionListener precisely matches this pattern.
+Role in Pattern:
+The object that maintains a list of dependents and notifies them of state changes.
+In our code example:
+The refreshButton (JButton object).
+It holds a list of ActionListener objects that want to know when it is clicked.

+Proxy Pattern: We applied Proxy pattern in ParkingService.java file.
+Why this Pattern?
+Justification: The Proxy Pattern provides a placeholder or "wrapper" for another object to control access to it.
+By using a Proxy for ParkingService, we can add a security or validation layer (e.g., checking if the database is busy or if the user is authorized) without changing the core logic of the original service.

+Builder Pattern:
+We applied builder pattern in Ticket.java file.
+Why this Pattern?
+Justification: The Builder Pattern is used to construct complex objects step-by-step.
+It is particularly appropriate here because a Ticket is created with only an entryTime and vehicleId, but later it gets an exitTime and a totalAmount.
+The Builder allows us to create the object flexibly without having multiple confusing constructors.

+Strategy Pattern:
+We applied strategy pattern in PaymentService.java.
+Why this Pattern?
+Justification: The Strategy Pattern is used to define a family of algorithms, encapsulate each one, and make them interchangeable.
+In a parking system, different vehicles (Bike vs.
+Car) or different times (Weekend vs. Weekday) have different pricing rules.
+Using Strategy allows us to switch these rules at runtime without changing the PaymentService class.

+Decorator Pattern:
+We applied decorator pattern in ParkingSlot.java file.
+For future improvements or extra feature, the Decorator Pattern allows us to "wrap" a basic slot with extra features dynamically.
+This keeps our class structure lean and flexible.